Lawrence A. Cunningham: Selected publications

 Cunningham has done work for the Securities Investor Protection Corp.
-(SIPC) and PCAOB, as well as writing popular accounts of AIG and Berkshire Hathaway.
+(SIPC) and Public Company Accounting Oversight Board, as well as writing popular accounts of AIG and Berkshire Hathaway.
 He also wrote several influential books on investing, including quality investing (about governance as stewardship for shareholders).
 He writes a regular column for MarketWatch, Cunningham's Quality Investing.
 He has written or edited about 50 scholarly articles, including articles in law reviews, and published a dozen books.
 His textbook on accounting is the standard teaching book in US law schools.